-- Fee-based arrangements.
+• Fee-based arrangements.
 Under fee-based arrangements, we receive a fee or fees for one or more of the following services: gathering, compressing, treating, processing or transporting natural gas.
 Our fee-based arrangements include natural gas purchase arrangements pursuant to which we purchase natural gas at the wellhead or other receipt points at an index related price at the delivery point less a specified amount, which specified amount is generally the same as the transportation fees we would otherwise charge for transportation of natural gas from the wellhead location to the delivery point.
 Revenues associated with these arrangements may be included as sales of natural gas, NGLs and condensate or transportation and processing services.
 The revenue we earn is directly related to the volume of natural gas that flows through our systems and is not directly dependent on commodity prices.
 To the extent a sustained decline in commodity prices results in a decline in volumes, however, our revenues from these arrangements would be reduced.
-For the six months ended June 30, 2005, our fee-based activities accounted for approximately 49% of our gross margin and 75% of our volume for this segment. - Percentage-of-proceeds arrangements.
+For the six months ended June 30, 2005, our fee-based activities accounted for approximately 49% of our gross margin and 75% of our volume for this segment.

+• Percentage-of-proceeds arrangements.
 Under percentage-of-proceeds arrangements, we generally purchase natural gas from producers at the wellhead, transport the wellhead natural gas through our gathering system, treat and process the natural gas, and then sell the resulting residue natural gas and NGLs at index prices based on published index market prices.
 We remit to the producers either an agreed upon percentage of the actual proceeds that we receive from our sales of the residue natural gas and NGLs or an agreed upon percentage of the proceeds based on index related prices for the natural gas and the NGLs, regardless of the actual amount of the sales proceeds we receive.
 Under these types of arrangements, our revenues correlate directly with the price of natural gas and NGLs.
 For the six months ended June 30, 2005, our percentage-of-proceeds activities accounted for approximately 46% of our gross margin and 20% of our volumes for this segment.

-Prior to the close of this offering, we will hedge approximately 80% of our currently anticipated volumes associated with the percentage-of-proceeds arrangements through 2010.
-With this hedge, we expect to substantially reduce our exposure to commodity price movements.
+We have hedged approximately 80% of our currently anticipated natural gas and NGL commodity price risk associated with the percentage-of-proceeds arrangements through 2010 with natural gas and crude oil swaps.
+With these swaps, we expect our exposure to commodity price movements to be substantially reduced.
 Additionally, as part of our gathering operations, we recover and sell condensate.
 The margins we earn from condensate sales are directly correlated with crude oil prices.
-Prior to the closing of this offering, we will hedge approximately 80% of our anticipated condensate volumes through 2010.
+We have hedged approximately 80% of our currently anticipated condensate price risk through 2010 with crude oil swaps.
+For additional information regarding our hedging activities, please read "- Quantitative and Qualitative Disclosures about Market Risk - Commodity Price Risk - Hedging Strategies."